MySQL

 false

-Before enabling this parameter, ensure the job's starting GTID offset has not expired.
-Starting from a purged GTID offset causes the engine to silently skip missing logs, resulting in data loss.
+Before enabling this parameter, you must ensure that the job's start offset has not expired.
+If the job starts from a cleared or expired GTID offset, the engine will silently skip the missing logs, which will lead to data loss.

 Note